hammoh7/Ethereum-Solidity/Notes/Solidity.md

 }
 ```
 1. Usage:-
    Modifiers are used to enforce access control, validate inputs, guard against reentrancy, or perform any custom checks.
 They are applied to functions using the modifier keyword followed by the modifier name.
-Multiple modifiers can be applied to a single function by separating them with spaces.
+Multiple modifiers can be applied to a single function by separating them with spaces.<br>
    Example-
    ```
    function changeOwner(address _newOwner) public onlyOwner validAddress(_newOwner) {